airshipit/sip/docs/api/sipcluster.md

 <td>
 <p>PlaceHolder until we define the real expected
 Implementation
-Scheduling define constraints the allows the SIP Scheduler to identify the required  BMH&rsquo;s to allow CAPI to build a cluster</p>
+Scheduling define constraints that allow the SIP Scheduler to identify the required BMH&rsquo;s to allow CAPI to build a cluster</p>
 </td>
 </tr>
 <tr>